enroute down the coast on the Winnebiko II…

 When Roberts finished high school, he spent six months in college and then another 18 months in the Air Force.
 He also hitch hiked around the United States, a youthful rite passage he called the “obligatory wandering.”

-When he was 13 he built his own computer and by the time he was 21 he had his own computer consulting firm. (note: my first homebrew computer was actually in 1974, when I was 21)
+When he was 13 he built his own computer and by the time he was 21 he had his own computer consulting firm. (correction: my first homebrew computer was actually in 1974, when I was 21)

 But corporate life was not for him, he said.
 He sold his suburban home and hit the road.
 He has no fixed itinerary and supports himself with his writing and an occasional computer consulting job.
 He communicates once a day via GEnie with a small office he keeps in Columbus.